Track Record

 - Win Rate vs. Breakeven Rate — For standard -110 bets, breakeven is approximately 52.4%.
 Any win rate consistently above this threshold, over a sufficient sample, indicates positive expected value.

 - Units Profit — Total profit measured in standardized units, accounting for varying bet sizes from Kelly Criterion recommendations.
-This is a better measure than win rate alone because it weights high-confidence picks appropriately.
+This is a better measure than win rate alone because it weights high-confidence projections appropriately.

 - ROI (Return on Investment) — Units profit divided by total units wagered.
 Indicates efficiency of capital deployment.